asdoztrk/DSA210_TermProject_AsudeBetulOzturk/README.md

 - Previous grades (G1, G2)
 - Final grade (G3 - target variable)

-> Note: The datasets are analyzed separately and are not merged, as they represent different student populations.
+> Note: The datasets were analyzed separately and were not merged because they represent different student populations and different feature structures.

-## Methodology
+---

+# Project Workflow

-The project will proceed in the following steps:
+The project was completed in the following stages:

 1. Data collection and preprocessing
 2. Exploratory Data Analysis (EDA)
-3. Hypothesis testing to examine relationships between variables
+3. Hypothesis testing
-4. Feature selection and feature engineering
+4. Feature engineering and encoding
-5. Machine learning model development for GPA prediction
+5. Machine learning model development
 6. Model evaluation and interpretation

+---

-## Exploratory Analysis
+# Exploratory Data Analysis

-Initial exploratory analysis will be conducted to understand:
+EDA was conducted to examine:

-- the distribution of GPA and input variables
+- distributions of GPA and input variables,
-- relationships between sleep, stress, study habits, and GPA
+- relationships between sleep, stress, study habits, and GPA,
-- correlations among numerical variables
+- correlations among numerical variables,
-- possible patterns that can guide feature selection
+- patterns useful for feature selection.

+Several visualizations and statistical summaries were generated during this stage.

+---

-## Hypothesis Testing
+# Hypothesis Testing

-Statistical tests were conducted to validate relationships observed during EDA, including:
+Statistical hypothesis testing was applied to validate relationships observed during EDA.

+The following methods were used:

-- Correlation analysis (Pearson)
+- Pearson Correlation Analysis
 - t-tests
 - ANOVA

-Key findings:
+## Key Findings

-- Study hours have a strong positive effect on GPA
+- Study hours showed a strong positive relationship with GPA.
-- Stress level significantly affects GPA
+- Stress level significantly affected academic performance.
-- Some variables (e.g., sleep, absences) were not statistically significant
+- Some variables, such as sleep duration and absences, showed weaker statistical significance.

+---

-## Machine Learning Models
+# Machine Learning Models

 Three regression models were implemented and compared:

-- Linear Regression (baseline)
+- Linear Regression
 - Random Forest Regressor
 - XGBoost Regressor

+The models were evaluated using:

+- MAE (Mean Absolute Error)
+- MSE (Mean Squared Error)
+- R² Score

+---

-## Results
+# Results

-### Lifestyle Dataset (GPA Prediction)
+## Lifestyle Dataset (GPA Prediction)

-- Linear Regression performed best
+- Linear Regression achieved the strongest performance.
-- Indicates mostly linear relationships between variables
+- This suggests that relationships within the lifestyle dataset are mostly linear.

-### Student Performance Dataset (G3 Prediction)
+## Student Performance Dataset (G3 Prediction)

-- Random Forest performed best
+- Random Forest achieved the highest R² score.
-- Indicates more complex and non-linear relationships
+- This indicates the presence of more complex and non-linear relationships.

+---

-## Key Insights
+# Key Insights

-- Model performance depends on dataset structure
+- Model performance strongly depends on dataset structure.
-- Simpler models can outperform complex ones when relationships are linear
+- Simpler models can outperform more complex ones when relationships are primarily linear.
-- More complex models are beneficial when data contains non-linear patterns
+- Non-linear models become more effective when datasets contain more complex interactions between variables.

-This highlights the importance of selecting models based on data characteristics rather than model complexity.
+The findings demonstrate the importance of selecting machine learning models based on data characteristics rather than model complexity alone.

+---

-## Limitations
+# Limitations

-- Datasets represent different student groups
+- The datasets represent different student populations.
-- Results may not generalize to all populations
+- Results may not generalize to all educational settings.
-- Some datasets are relatively small
+- Some datasets are relatively small.
+- Lifestyle-related variables may contain self-reporting bias.

+---

+# Future Work

+Possible future improvements include:

+- using larger datasets,
+- incorporating psychological and socioeconomic indicators,
+- testing deep learning approaches,
+- developing interactive GPA prediction systems.

+---

+# Requirements

+The project was developed using Python and the following libraries:

+- pandas
+- numpy
+- matplotlib
+- scikit-learn
+- xgboost
+- seaborn

+---

+# AI Usage Disclosure

+AI tools such as ChatGPT were used for:

+- debugging assistance,
+- code organization,
+- report structuring,
+- writing support.

+All analysis, interpretation, and final decisions were reviewed and completed by the author.